Feng-03/stock-tracker/README.md

 This is a custom build financial visualization and social networking platform for traders and investors.
 Mostly use for looking at stocks.
+Going to utalized candle sticks movement, RSI, Trendlines & Channels, Stochastic Oscillator in order to confidently show if the stock is going up or down.